Additional information for Wonders of Europe & Great Britain • Expat Explore

 We will be adding a number of protocols to ensure the safety and protection of our passengers.
 While we already have health and safety measures in place on our coaches, travellers can expect the following:

 - Increased daily cleaning, thereby ensuring optimal coach hygiene.
-Seat rotation will be put on pause for now.
-Passengers will be expected to wear masks onboard and boarding procedures will be adjusted to allow for social distancing.
+Seat rotation will be put on pause for now and boarding procedures will be adjusted to allow for social distancing.
+The wearing of facemasks on board the coach and in public spaces will follow the guidance and laws of the local authorities.

 - In-depth hygiene and health training for all crew members.